naoufal51/disaster_response/README.md

 ## Project Components
 ### 1. ETL Pipeline
-ETL in a Python script, `process_data.py`, to prepare the data.
-The script performs the following tasks:
+The ETL pipeline, `process_data.py`, is used to to prepare the data:

     - Loads the messages and categories datasets
     - Merges the two datasets